Scaffold TeleQuick features with your coding agent — docs it can read, an MCP server, a CLI, and ready-made skills.

 Never hand-edit serde structs.
 The Python, TypeScript, Go, Rust,

-Java, and .NET bindings are auto-generated by
+Java, and .NET bindings are auto-generated from the schema.
+If your

 agent wants to add an RPC field, it should update the upstream schema